Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Introduction

 In the abelian setting, there is a well-studied relationship between AR-sequences, representation-finiteness and relations for the Grothendieck group.
-From Butler \cite{butler}, Auslander-Reiten \cite[Proposition 2.2]{AR} and Yoshino \cite[Theorem 13.7]{yoshino}, we know that if a complete Cohen-Macaulay local ring is of finite representation type, then the Auslander-Reiten sequences generate the relations for the Grothendieck group of the category of Cohen-Macaulay modules.
-Here we say that our ring is of finite representation type if the category of Cohen-Macaulay modules has only finitely many isomorphism classes of indecomposable objects.
-Hiramatsu \cite[Theorem 1.2]{hiramatsu} proves a converse to the theorem of Butler and Auslander-Reiten in the case of a Gorenstein ring with an isolated singularity, and Kobayashi \cite[Theorem 1.2]{kobayashi} extends this result.
+From Butler \cite{butler}, Auslander--Reiten \cite[Proposition 2.2]{AR} and Yoshino \cite[Theorem 13.7]{yoshino}, we know that if a complete Cohen--Macaulay local ring is of finite representation type, then the Auslander--Reiten sequences generate the relations for the Grothendieck group of the category of Cohen--Macaulay modules.
+Here we say that our ring is of finite representation type if the category of Cohen--Macaulay modules has only finitely many isomorphism classes of indecomposable objects.
+A converse to this theorem is given by Auslander for artin algebras \cite{auslander1984} and by Hiramatsu in the case of a Gorenstein ring with an isolated singularity \cite[Theorem 1.2]{hiramatsu}, where the latter is extended by Kobayashi \cite[Theorem 1.2]{kobayashi}.
+Results of the type described above were recently generalized to the setup of exact categories by Enomoto \cite{enomoto} and to certain extriangulated categories by Padrol, Palu, Pilaud and Plamondon \cite{PPPP}.

 A natural question to ask is whether there is a similar connection between AR-triangles, representation-finiteness and the relations for the Grothendieck group in the triangulated case.
 Xiao and Zhu give a partial answer to this question.
 Namely, they show that if our triangulated category is locally finite, then the AR-triangles generate the relations for the Grothendieck group \cite[Theorem 2.1]{XZ}.
 Beligiannis generalizes and gives a converse to this result for compactly generated triangulated categories \cite[Theorem 12.1]{beligiannis}.